prebid/prebid.github.io/dev-docs/adunit-reference.md

 });
 {% endhighlight %}

 For more information on Interstitial ads, reference the [Interstitial feature page](/features/InterstitialAds.html).
+Additionally, to assist with billing optimization and interstitial ads, the triggerBilling and onBidBillable functionality can be utilized.
+See [pbjs.triggerBilling](/dev-docs/publisher-api-reference/triggerBilling.html) and [onBidBillable](/dev-docs/bidder-adaptor.html#registering-on-bid-billable) for more info.

 <a id="stored-imp" />